kimbo-slicee/c-course/basics/1-variables/variables.md

-# Variables 🎁 And Constants 🗿 and Keywords
+# Variables 🎁 And Constants 🗿 and Data Type in C
 ### Variables
 Variables are containers 🗃 for storing data values, like numbers and characters.
 In C, there are different types of variables (defined with different keywords), for example: int - stores integers (whole numbers), without decimals, such as 123 or -123.
 - float - stores floating point numbers, with decimals, such as 19.99 or -19.99